Automotive Electronics I: Powertrain

-Students should understand the structure and function of selected electronic and mechatronic systems in motor vehicles in the area of the drive and chassis.
-This includes the structure of control unit hardware, the sensors required for the various applications, the actual function and the networking within a vehicle with various bus systems.
-Boundary conditions and development methods in the associated series development are also presented.
+Students should understand the structure and function of selected electronic and mechatronic systems in automobiles in the area of the drive and the chassis.
+This includes the structure of a control unit hardware, the sensors required for the various applications, the actual function and the information network within a vehicle with various bus systems.
+They should also develop an understanding of the conditions and development methods in a corresponding environment for the product development of large quantity production.

-• Requirements for "automotive" electronics, structure of a control unit, component selection
+• Requirements for automotive electronics, structure of a control unit, selection of components

 • Selected sensors

-• Actuators and sensors of petrol engines, three-level concept for e-gas safety, on-board diagnostics (OBD)
+• Actuators and sensors for gasoline engines, three-level concept for e-gas safety, on-board diagnostics (OBD)

-• Anti-lock braking system (ABS), electronic stability programme (ESP), semi-active damper systems
+• Anti-lock braking system (ABS), electronic stability program (ESP), semi-active damper systems

-• Hybrid and electric vehicles, energy storage, drive machines and pulse inverters, topology of the traction network
+• Hybrid and electric vehicles, energy storage, drive units and PWM inverters, topology of the high-voltage bus system

 • CAN, LIN and Flexray